MARKJ78/MikrotikScripts/README.md

 # MikrotikScripts

-To use, paste the command into RouterOS terminal.
+To use, enter the command into RouterOS terminal.

 ## 1. checkDNS